raphael-group/HiRef/README.md

 ```

 ## Acceleration
 There are a number of ways to accelerate Hierarchical Refinement.
 First, one may edit the solver parameters to place a ceiling on the number of iterations run, e.g. if speed is a more important factor than solution optimality.
-This can be done by lowering the `max_iter` and `max_inneriters` parameters from their default values.
+This can be done by lowering the `max_iter` and `max_inneriters` parameters from their conservative default values.
 In addition, one may use a more lightweight low-rank OT solver (`src/LR_mini.LROT_LR_opt` for low-rank cost matrix and `src/LR_mini.LROT_opt` for full cost matrix) by simply passing the updated solvers to the initialization.
 All of these changes can be implemented with the following modifications to the code above:

 ```python
 import HR_OT